josedusol/fc-lh/README.md

 3. `List.hs`: Implementation of generic lists in cons style with proofs.
 3. `AB.hs`: Implementation of generic binary trees with proofs.

 In this course, the approach to verification is *external*.
 This means, we first write pure functional programs and then write proofs of properties about them.
 So, the proofs may be considered separate external artifacts.
 Originally, proofs were only possible on paper and pencil, but Liquid Haskell makes their mechanization possible.
 However, note that using Liquid Haskell an *internal* approach is also possible because properties can be expressed more directly via refinement types on the program itself.

-The course doesn't make much emphasis on proving termination.
-Consequently, termination checking is turned off in LH.
+In fact, right now LH seems more suited for that style.

 ## TODO

 - Implement polymorphic equality/inequality operators using type classes.
   So we don't need to rewrite some functions (e.g `elemB` and `elemN`) for different types.
-- Prove `<=` is correct with respect to a mathematical definition.
 - Implement other kinds of trees.
 - Experiment with PLE, the automation tactic provided by LH.
 Some proofs could be written again using less steps.
+This is not interesting from a pedagocial point of view, so this should be done separated from the explicit proofs.